timogcgn/HTELWEK/Parameter_search/Optimizer_Tool_README.txt

 create_randset(d) creates 300 bitstrings.
 Each string is comprised of d substrings of length 8, where each substring has a predefined hamming weigth: the first 100 bitstrings have substring hamming weight 2, the next 100 have hamming weight 3 and the last 100 strings have hamming weight 4.

-These hamming weight distributions have been chosen arbitrarily, but their results seem to be sufficient and increasing the amount of trials does not seem to imrpove our results radically.
+These hamming weight distributions have been chosen arbitrarily, but their results seem to be sufficient and increasing the amount of trials does not seem to improve our results radically.
 However, if bitstrings of different hamming weight should also be included or the amount of weight 2, 3, 4 strings should be altered, use optional arguments it1, it2, etc. .
-For example, to add 500 additional bitstrings of substring hamming weight 5, use it5=500.
+As an example, to add 500 additional bitstrings of substring hamming weight 5, use it5=500.

 - 5.3.2.
 FULLBINTRUTHDICT -

 These bitstrings can be used to create a truth dictionary.
-For example, the string '11110000' denotes that the first 4 parameters (dict[10,j], dict[20,j], dict[21,j], dict[22,j]) are set to true, while the last 4 parameters (dict[30,j], dict[31,j], dict[32,j], epdicts[33,j]) will remain constant throughout this iteration of optimizer.
+For example, the string '11110000' denotes that the first 4 dictionary entries (dict[10,j], dict[20,j], dict[21,j], dict[22,j]) are set to true and their respective parameters will be considered for optimizing, while the last 4 entries (dict[30,j], dict[31,j], dict[32,j], dict[33,j]) will be false and the respective parameters remain constant throughout this iteration of the optimizer.

 To convert a string s to a truthdict, call fullbintruthdict(s).

-If given a randset comprised of binary strings of length 8*(d-1), it is easy to convert them to truthdicts and iterate the optimizer over all truthdicts to find a suitably good parameter set.
+If given a randset comprised of binary strings of length 8*(d-1), it is easy to convert them to truthdicts and iterate the optimizer over all of these truthdicts to find a suitably good parameter set.

-In one iteration of optimizer, the global value gd_set denotes which parameters are to be optimized in the corrent optimization iteration: gd_set[i,j] either is equal to [0] or to [-gamma,0,gamma] depending on whether optruthdict[i,j] is set to False or True.
+In one iteration of optimizer, the global value gd_set denotes which parameters are to be optimized in the corrent optimization iteration: gd_set[i,j] either is equal to [0] (i.e. no chages take place during this iteration) or to [-gamma,0,gamma] depending on whether optruthdict[i,j] is set to False or True.

 --- 5.4.
 SUBROUTINE: LIGHTNING_GD ---